skyfe79/Awesome/README.md

 - [Astro-boilerplate](https://github.com/ixartz/Astro-boilerplate) - 🚀 Astro boilerplate with responsive blog and portfolio template using TypeScript and React styled with Tailwind CSS ⚡️ Made with developer experience first: TypeScript + ESLint + Prettier + Husky + Lint-Staged + Commitlint + VSCode
 - [knowledge](https://github.com/KnowledgeCanvas/knowledge) - Knowledge is a tool for saving, searching, accessing, exploring and chatting with all of your favorite websites, documents and files.
 - [editable](https://github.com/editablejs/editable) - 🌱 A collaborative rich-text editor framework that focuses on stability, controllability, extensibility, and performance. 一款强到离谱的富文本编辑器框架，专注于稳定性、可控性、扩展性和性能。
-- [mantine-contextmenu](https://github.com/icflorescu/mantine-contextmenu) - The lightweight yet customizable context-menu for your Mantine applications, with a succinct API and dark-theme support.
+- [mantine-contextmenu](https://github.com/icflorescu/mantine-contextmenu) - Craft your applications for productivity and meet your users’ expectations by enhancing your Mantine-based UIs with a desktop-grade, lightweight yet fully-featured, dark-theme aware context-menu component, built by the creator of Mantine DataTable.
 - [mantine-datatable](https://github.com/icflorescu/mantine-datatable) - The table component for your Mantine data-rich applications, supporting asynchronous data loading, column sorting, custom cell data rendering, context menus, nesting, Gmail-style batch row selection, dark theme, and more.
 - [tauri-ui](https://github.com/agmmnn/tauri-ui) - 🦀 Create modern Tauri desktop apps in just a few simple steps with shadcn/ui.
 React, Next.js, Sveltekit.
 - [gatsby-starter-lumen](https://github.com/alxshelepenok/gatsby-starter-lumen) - A constantly evolving and thoughtful architecture for creating static blogs with Gatsby.